fenago/machine-learning-for-finance/lab_guides/Lab_9.md

     incorporated in your organization?
 What works well and what could be improved?

--   Revisit any of the models developed in this book.
+-   Revisit any of the models developed in this course.
 Are they fair?
 How would you test them for fairness?

 -   Fairness is only one of the many complex issues large models can have.
-Can you think of an issue in your area of work that could be tackled with the tools discussed in this chapter?
+Can you think of an issue in your area of work that could be tackled with the tools discussed in this lab?

 Summary